falkhevichiosif/picoinproject/docs/stellar-wallets.md

 ## Transparency

-All wallets listed in this document are part of the official PICoin Stellar infrastructure.
+All wallets listed in this document are part of the official PICoin Project Stellar infrastructure.

-The project may expand the wallet structure in the future for operational, technical, or ecosystem-related purposes.
+The PICoin Project may expand the wallet structure in the future for operational, technical, or ecosystem-related purposes.

 Major allocation categories and treasury structure are intended to remain publicly documented for transparency and long-term sustainability.